 Scope and Content

 A diverse array of print publications and material culture documenting the fandom and commercialism surrounding the fictional works of author J.R.R.
 Tolkien (1892-1973) and their cinematic derivatives created by New Zealand filmmaker Peter Jackson for New Line Cinema.

 Scope and Content:

 The collection is arranged into six categories based on the origin of the items: (1) Promotional Material created to promote the Peter Jackson films and not intended for commercial sale.
 (2) Items marketed by Brand Partners of the filmmakers (e.g. Pepsi, Burger King).
 (3) Licensed Merchandise during the era of the Peter Jackson films that was the result of a formal agreement between the producers and the Saul Zaentz Company d/b/a Middle-earth Enterprises.
 (4) Unlicensed Merchandise that was created and distributed by companies or fans without the approval of the Saul Zaentz Company d/b/a Middle-earth Enterprises.
-(5) Licensed Merchandise created before the era of the Peter Jackson films; and (6) Foreign Products licensed outside of the United States, and (7) Research Files that Thompson developed while writing The Frodo Franchise, including material not used in the book as well as files for an abandoned project on Peter Jackson's films for The Hobbit.
+(5) Licensed Merchandise created before the era of the Peter Jackson films; (6) Foreign Products licensed outside of the United States, and (7) Research Files that Thompson developed while writing The Frodo Franchise, including material not used in the book as well as files for an abandoned project on Peter Jackson's films for The Hobbit.

 Archivists separated the published books from the Thompson collection.
 These were subsequently cataloged in MARQCAT (the Marquette Libraries' electronic catalog) and stored with the department's Tolkien book collection.
 Also separated from the Thompson Collection were selected items (calendars, puzzles, and role-playing game products) that filled gaps within Series 5-Secondary Material of the J.R.R.
 Tolkien Collection.